abdul-abdi/karibu/README.md

 ## 🔧 Application Workflow

-SmartScope provides an end-to-end workflow for smart contract development:
+Karibu provides an end-to-end workflow for smart contract development:

 1. **Create or Upload** - Write Solidity code in our editor or upload existing files
 2. **Compile & Analyze** - Automated compilation and security analysis